PataphysicalSociety/soupault.app/site/reference-manual.md

     debug = false
 ```

-It's also possible to control the log level from the command line, by running `soupault --verbose` or `soupault --debug`.
+It is also possible to control the log level from the command line, by running `soupault --verbose` or `soupault --debug`.

 With `verbose = true`, soupault logs detailed build progress: what pages are being processed, what widgets run on them, and so on.